Skip to main content

 This syllabus starts from a different premise: Reframe AI literacy from a static competency to be mastered into an ongoing interpretive practice to be cultivated.

 Also, this is an overt exercise in demystification.
-By engaging with these systems through trial and error, system instructions and schemas, the magic of the conversational interfaces is stripped away.
-Students begin to understand what they (both themselves and the models) can and cannot do, moving beyond the unhelpful framings of "innovation" or "efficiency" and metaphors of a "magical" or "black box" technology.
+By engaging with these systems through system instructions and schemas, the magic of the conversational interfaces is stripped away.

-Ultimately, the glass box is more than just the neural network (the weights); it's the entire socio-technical apparatus it is embedded in.
+Ultimately, the glass box is more than just all this noise; it's the entire socio-technical apparatus it is embedded in.

 Beyond the "Neutral Tool"

-Calling AI a "tool" is reporting a fact, but one that is either meaningless or uninteresting, or both.
-A tool's meaning is embedded in a world of purposes, relations, and practices.
+Calling generative AI systems "tools" is reporting a kind of fact, but one that is either meaningless or uninteresting, or both.
+A tool's meaning "worlded," it is embedded in a world of other purposes, relations, and practices.
 It only makes sense within that lived system.
 Saying something is "just a tool" tells us nothing about how it is made, used, encountered, understood or who made it.

 In the hands of a student, I’ve learned that a tool is never neutral.
 It has constraints, affordances, assumptions.
 It pushes back.
 That tension is the pedagogical opportunity to explore: